 But why is the step from ADAS to AD so big?
 We’ve already automated so many of the driving tasks.
 Why is it so challenging to achieve full automation?
 In other words, why haven’t self-driving consumer cars become a reality yet?

 From a philosophical standpoint, the distinction is clear.
-When a human is always present to assume control, the system doesn’t have to take responsibility or handle unusual situations.
-In fact, such a system is designed to allow us to take certain risks (like breaking traffic rules to make way for an ambulance).
+When a human is always present to assume control, the system doesn’t have to take responsibility for (and handle) unusual situations.
+In fact, such a system is designed to allow us to take certain risks, like breaking traffic rules to make way for an ambulance.
 When it gets challenging, we simply take over.

-However, a fully automated driving system (ADS) must be capable of managing any traffic situation it can get itself into.
-There’s no plan B. No extra hand on the wheel or foot on the brake.
+A fully automated driving system (ADS), on the other hand, must be capable of managing those situations itself (or any other traffic situation it can get itself into).
+There’s simply no plan B. No extra hand on the wheel or foot on the brake.
 Moreover, an ADS decides what is safe to do now and in the future – it is, in a sense, proactive – while the more reactive ADAS determines that something unsafe has already occurred and tries to make the best of the situation.

 Stay tuned.